michaelradionov/CodeExamples/README.md

 This piece is a little bit more complicated because it is based on Laravel routing system which is really great BTW.
 So here we got 3 roles: guest, authenticated user and paid student.
 - Guests can do nothing.
 - Registered users can see lessons listing, but when they try to proceed to single lessons page they are getting redirected to Wait4Webinar page.
 This is a marketing trick.
-- Students (paid members) can visit first lessons page with all that stuff (slides, practice, testing, webinar).
-But if they want to get to the any other lesson they must complete all the previous lesson's practices and testings.
-I believe you get the idea.
+- Students (paid members) can visit first lesson's page with all its stuff (slides, practice, testing, webinar).
+But if they want to get to any other lesson they must complete all the previous lesson's practices and testings.
+I believe you got the idea.